Tellusant/docs/articles-posts/consulting-firm-productivity.md

 > *It is easy to be prescient with hindsight.
 I am proud that I identified the issue before ChatGPT arrived.
 Then again, if anyone could do it, it should be me given my background.*

-There is a sad state of affairs at the large management consulting firms—MBB.¹ Not the quality of deliverables.
+There is a sad state of affairs at the large management consulting firms — MBB.¹  Not the quality of deliverables.
 The lack of productivity is the issue.

 I was a partner at McKinsey & Company and I worked in parallel with all three over the past decade.
 I am not impressed by how they create their deliverables.
 Methods are largely stuck in the 20th century.
 Most work is manual with Excel-PowerPoint-email.
 The level of automation is low.
 When I am exposed to their internal processes, they look dysfunctional.